• Skip to primary navigation

 Powdered unflavored gelatin is one of those ingredients that most home cooks don’t have on hand.
 Here’s a pro tip for you.
 Go get some (unless you are a strict vegetarian, in which case, this post probably isn’t for you).
 It has so many uses in the kitchen not to mention the many health benefits of incorporating gelatin into your diet.

 I add gelatin to hot savory liquids and broth to create instant Cheater Bone Broths.
 A little gelatin adds viscosity to pan sauces.
 It stabilizes whipped cream and meringues.
 I mix gelatin in with my coffee grounds when I brew coffee for an extra silky brew that is packed with collagen.
 You can make healthy fruit juice gummies and fruit juice jello, a fun kitchen project for kids.
-And you can turn creamy substances into Panna Cotta, a silky semi-solid custard that melts in your mouth.
+And you can turn creamy substances into Panna Cotta, a silky semi-solid custard-like dish that melts in your mouth.

 For the most part, using gelatin is a no-fuss kitchen technique.
 However, there are a couple of things to keep in mind when making desserts (or savory aspics) that you want to hold a gel when chilled or at room temperature.